nodejs/node/doc/api/dgram.md

 the error is emitted as an `'error'` event on the `socket` object.

 Offset and length are optional but both *must* be set if either are used.
-Also, they are supported only when the first argument is a `Buffer` or `Uint8Array`.
+They are supported only when the first argument is a `Buffer` or `Uint8Array`.

 Example of sending a UDP packet to a random port on `localhost`;